lupyuen/lupyuen.github.io/src/rust7.md

 But we turned it into __Raw File Descriptor__.
 (The Plain Integer, not the Rust Object)

 Oops!
-Our Owned File Descriptor goes __out of scope__ and gets dropped by Rust.
+Our Owned File Descriptor goes __Out Of Scope__ and gets dropped by Rust...

+TODO: Pic of drop

 Which means Rust will helpfully close _/dev/userleds_.
 Since it's closed, the Raw File Descriptor __becomes invalid__...